pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crossguard/core-concepts.md

 A Policy Pack can contain one or more policies to enforce.
 Packs provide a way to group together similar policies.
 For example, you may decide to have one pack with AWS policies and another with Kubernetes-specific policies.
 That being said, there are no restrictions on which policies you combine within a pack, and you should pack them however makes sense for your organization.

-As part of CrossGuard, organization administrators can author and publish Policy Packs to the Pulumi Console.
+As part of CrossGuard, organization administrators can author and publish Policy Packs to the Pulumi Service.

 ## Policy Group

 A Policy Group is a group of stacks with the same set of Policy Packs enforced.
-Policy Groups are only available from within the Pulumi Console when CrossGuard is enabled.
+Policy Groups are only available from within the Pulumi Service when CrossGuard is enabled.
 A stack may belong to multiple Policy Groups.
 An example use of Policy Groups is to have a different group per environment.
 For example, you can have one for your stacks in production and a more permissive Policy Group for your other environments such as `staging` and `dev`.

 Organization admins can create new Policy Groups, add stacks to a Policy Group, or remove stacks from a group.